"From shit comes flowers ..."

 The construction industry is the second largest consumer of poly-carbonate.
 It's extremely durable, lightweight and can be made with numerous levels of opacity.
 Due to its lengthy lifespan, it is also economically and ecologically sustainable.

-The panelling projects less and less towards the rear of the building,
+The panelling projects less and less towards the rear of the building, creating the illusion of elongation. |

 The end of the canopy that projects over the eastern elevation resembles a fan or headdress, which may once again reference the Notting Hill Carnival.
 This, along with the translucency, allows for a very light appearing shelter - a start contrast to the heavy brick 'plinth' that it seems to float above.